Mark Canha Preview, Player Props: Brewers vs. Phillies

-Mark Canha and his .450 on-base percentage over his past 10 games (106 points higher than his season-long percentage), will be in action for the Milwaukee Brewers versus the Philadelphia Phillies and Zack Wheeler on September 1 at 8:10 PM ET.
+Mark Canha -- batting .303 in his past 10 games -- will be in action for the Milwaukee Brewers versus the Philadelphia Phillies, with Aaron Nola on the hill, on September 2 at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-3 with an RBI) against the Cubs.
+He had a one-hit showing in his most recent game (1-for-3) against the Phillies.

 Mark Canha Game Info & Props vs. the Phillies